trevans24/modeling-tunr/readme.md

 An artist can have many songs and a manager can have many artists: configure your app to make sure it is configured with these relationships using [Active Record Associations](http://guides.rubyonrails.org/association_basics.html).
 (We're learning this next week.)
 * _Hint: In addition to the code you have to add to the models, you'll have to add foreign keys to both the `artists` and `songs` tables._

+### Self Evaluation

+During the previous exercise, rate your progress on a scale of 1-5 (5 being the highest) for the following criteria:

+- **Persistence:** Do you handle frustration well?
+Do you independently pursue understanding?
+- **Organization:** Do you thoughtfully implement best coding patterns and practices?
+- **Collaboration:** Do you make an effort solve problems and share your ideas with others?
+- **Communication:** Do you clearly convey your thoughts to others in illustrative and clear ways?
+- **Self-compassion:** Do you make productive use of turning failures into learning opportunities?
+- **Resourcefulness:** Do make an effort to compare and contrast new ideas with ones you already know?